Tunable Carrier Dynamics in Carbide Antiperovskites via A-Site Cation Substitution

+The crystal structures of the carbide antiperovskites $M _6$CSe$_4$, resulting in a significantly enhanced structural connectivity.
+The atomic arrangement of $M _6$C octahedra in $M M$–C–$M$ and $\angle$C–Se–C reflect distortions of the $M -$which suppresses phonon-assisted transitions.

-Elastic and inelastic electron-phonon scattering influences nonradiative electron-hole recombination.
-Inelastic scattering enables exchange of energy between electronic states and lattice vibrations, thereby facilitating nonradiative transitions.
-The strength of this inelastic electron-phonon interaction is quantified by the non-adiabatic (NA) coupling, defined as:
+To elucidate the microscopic origin of the cooling behavior, we analyze the role of electron–phonon interactions.
+Inelastic electron–phonon scattering governs energy dissipation by enabling transitions between electronic states via lattice vibrations.
+The strength of this interaction is quantified by the NA coupling: